 Break clauses have to apply to both landlords and tenants, so that both parties have the same rights.

 Contact a local advice centre if there's anything you're not sure of.
-Use our directory to find one.

 Finding someone else to take over the tenancy